cc-hpc-itwm/tarantella/meta/ci/README.md

 * GPI-2 has to be compiled with the same compiler version as the code

 ### Tests fail with GCC-9.4.0/any Boost 0.67-0.69
+* compiles
+* test run correctly with "Debug" build
+* with "Release" build:
 ```
 Startup time: 0 sec
 *** buffer overflow detected ***: terminated